Egor6052/GetTemperature/README.md

 # US
 The program allows you to see the temperature of the processor and video card.
-This program is compatible with Linux and AMD video cards.
+This program is compatible with Linux and AMD and Intel video cards.

 To start, you need to double-click on the "GetTemperature" file.
 In order to place the application on your home screen, you can move